angall1/Spotify2MP3/README.md

    - **Other tweaks**
 6. Hit **Convert Playlist**.

-It will fetch each track—remuxing to M4A or re-encoding to MP3 VBR 0—automatically tag title/artist/album/track number, and (if enabled) create a `.m3u` file.
+It will fetch each track remuxing to M4A or re-encoding to MP3 VBR 0—automatically tag title/artist/album/track number, and (if enabled) create a `.m3u` file.

 ---